Diane Clare

-Diane Clare (born Diane Dirsztay; 8 July 1938 – 21 June 2013) was an English film and television actress.
+Diane Clare (born Diane Olga Claire Georgine Dirsztay; 8 July 1938 – 21 June 2013) was an English actress.

 Career

-Clare started acting at a very young age playing uncredited baby parts in films such as The Ghosts of Berkeley Square and The Silver Fleet, and for a time was one of the most highly paid babies in British films.
+Clare started acting at a young age playing uncredited baby parts in films such as The Ghosts of Berkeley Square and The Silver Fleet, and for a time was one of the most highly paid babies in British films.

-At the age of three, Clare was too old to continue playing babies so her career came to a standstill.
+At the age of 3, Clare was too old to continue playing babies so her career came to a standstill.
 "I'd been longing to play in pictures from the time I was dropped all those years ago because I'd become too old to play baby parts", she told an interviewer in the late 1950s, after her comeback with roles in The Reluctant Debutante and Ice Cold in Alex.
 She received excellent reviews from playing in the latter film, and one journalist wrote: "I forecast that Miss Diane Clare is going to be one of the big names among actresses in the future."

 She appeared in many horror films during the 1960s such as Hammer Horror's Plague of the Zombies during her career.
-In 1965 she had a small part as Julie (the girl at the food counter) in the "Death at Bargain Prices" episode of The Avengers.
-In 1967, she was screentested for the role of Tara King in The Avengers, but she did not get the part.
+In 1965, she had a small part as Julie (the girl at the food counter) in the "Death at Bargain Prices" episode of The Avengers.